-In this appendix we provide additional examples.
-In Appendix D.1 we provide some examples of SCMs that describe the equilibrium states of certain feedback systems governed by (random) differential equations [6] that motivated our study of cyclic SCMs.
-In Appendix D.2 we provide some examples that illustrate how observational, interventional and counterfactual equivalence differ.
+In this appendix, we provide additional examples.
+In Appendix D.1 we provide some examples of SCMs that describe the equilibrium states of certain feedback systems governed by (random) differential equations [4] that motivated our study of cyclic SCMs.
+In Appendix D.2 we provide additional examples that support the main text.

 D.1.
-SCMs as equilibrium models In many systems occurring in the real world feedback loops between observed variables are present.
+SCMs as equilibrium models.
+In many systems occurring in the real world feedback loops between observed variables are present.
 For example, in economics, the price of a product may be a function of the demanded or supplied quantities, and vice versa; or in physics, two masses that are connected by a spring may exert forces on each other.
 Such systems are often described by a system of (random) differential equations.
-In [6] it was shown that SCMs are capable of modeling the causal semantics of the equilibrium states of such systems.
+In [4] it was shown that SCMs are capable of modeling the causal semantics of the equilibrium states of such systems.
 For illustration purposes we provide the following toy example of interacting masses that are attached to springs.